pburkholder/eponymous-principles/presentation.md

 * Every complex system that works has evolved from a simple system that works.
 * Mnemonic: Graphic imagery, digestive system, and **GALL** bladders

-^ And that's IS how I would respond today w/ complex proposals (OSCAL anyone?)
+^ And that's IS how I would respond today w/ complex proposals

 ^How this works...
 And welcome!